ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/anim-nodes-mix2d.md

 ## How To Use

 You add multiple animation clips and give each clip a position (`X` and `Y`).
-As with the [mix clips 1D node](anim-nodes-mix1d.md), the playback of all clips is synchronized, meaning that the length of each clip may differ, but they will be played back such that they start and end in unison.
+As with the [mix clips 1D node (TODO)](anim-nodes-mix1d.md), the playback of all clips is synchronized, meaning that the length of each clip may differ, but they will be played back such that they start and end in unison.
 That means your clips must be authored accordingly, so for example for locomotion all clips should start with the left foot forwards, then move the right foot forwards, then the left again.
 From that point on the clips will be looped.

 What the coordinates represent is up to you.
 For locomotion you could say that `X` represents left/right movement and `Y` forwards/backwards.
 You would then position a *walk left* clip at `(-1, 0)` a *walk right* clip at `(+1, 0)` a *walk forward* clip at `(0, +1)` and a *run forward* clip at `(0, +2)`.

 Through the `X` and `Y` input pins you provide a 2D coordinate.
-During testing you may hook this up directly to an [input node](anim-nodes-input.md), though later you'll probably need more control.
+During testing you may hook this up directly to an [input node (TODO)](anim-nodes-input.md), though later you'll probably need more control.

 The node will then take that input coordinate to decide which clips should be used with what influence, and mix them together to a single output pose.